TheBoyMoe/Rails-BDD-Demo/README.md

 ## Setup and Configuration

-1. Build the initial Rails app with the following command, '-T' to skip adding the Mini-test framework and '-B' so `bundle install` will not run automatically post setup.
-We'll do this manually.
+1. Build the initial Rails app with the following command:

 ```text
 rails new [app_name] -T -B
 ```

+'-T' to skip adding the Mini-test framework and '-B' so `bundle install` will not run automatically post setup.
+We'll do this manually.

 2. Add the following gems to the app's Gemfile(configuration steps are covered later):